 Available on Amazon

-Learn more about how to help your child get ready for kindergarten by ordering my new book.
+Learn more about how to help your child get ready for kindergarten with this simple book of everyday ideas you can do at home.
 It’s available on Kindle too!

 Check out Deborah's new book and order your copy today!